memcallen/EveMarketTool/docs/README.md

        - Can be any lowercase plaintext color (red, blue, green, etc)
          - Uses reflection to get colors from Java's Color class (if it's a constant, you can use it)

-# API URL Configuration

-This section is only relevant if fuzzworks has stopped its service, or if you want to configure EveMarketTool to use another api.
-It is based off of the Python method for string formatting

-URL Format
- - {0} is the root url (Specified by the URL field)
- - {1} is the typeid section (Generated via the TypeID section)
- - {2} is the region or station format (Specified via the Region & Station fields)

-TypeID Format
- - The first field is the root for the TypeID string
- - The second string specifies the format for each typeid - This is repeated for each typeid

-Region & Station Format
- - These fields are used with the Station/Region field in the Info tab
-   - Currently, this functionality is hardcoded to use the station field

 # LUA API

-This section specifies the defined methods and default APIs available to the lua script files EveMarketTool uses LuaJ to parse and run the lua scripts.
-Currently, the default APIs are based off of LuaJ's JsePlatform.standardGlobals, but this will most likely change due to security reasons.
+This section specifies the defined methods and default APIs available to the Lua script files EveMarketTool uses LuaJ to parse and run the lua scripts.
+Currently, the default APIs are based on LuaJ's JsePlatform.standardGlobals, but this will most likely change due to security reasons.

 #### Default APIs:
  - JseBase